oldmerkum/oldmerkum.github.io/docs/projects_misc/ultrablastkin.md

-# Advantage
+# UltraBlastKin

 ## Description

-Advantage is a 2D-platform fighter that I am working on using the Godot engine.
+UltraBlastkin is a 2D-platformer.
+I used open source art online for the assets.
+Once I clean up the repo, I'll make it public.

 ## Development

-I plan to work on documenting the different programming decisions that I made when developing this game.
-I am going to use MKDocs for this, since it was made for that purpose.

 During development I used various design patterns to make refactoring easier.
 A great resource for understanding the different design patterns is to read the